 As difficult as it is for parents to watch their children suffer, the lack of a diagnosis adds to the anguish.
 In addition to their children not getting better, as they navigate their diagnostic odyssey, they sometimes receive inappropriate, costly and ineffective treatments.

-Children’s Hospital of Wisconsin has been helping children with rare and undiagnosed diseases for decades.
+Children’s Hospital of Wisconsin has been helping children with rare diseases for decades.
 More than one-third of the children in our program have been properly diagnosed, and as a result many have been successfully treated.
 We have one of the highest rates for establishing a diagnosis in the country.

 Our success can be tied in part to our exclusive focus on children and decades of clinical experience.
 In addition, our approach is unique because we have established a strong clinical program that incorporates the latest in diagnostic testing through research, versus a program that is research driven.

-The Children’s Hospital Undiagnosed and Rare Disease Program includes a team of 30 highly trained and experienced pediatric subspecialists, many of whom lead their field nationally.
+Our Undiagnosed and Rare Disease Program includes a team of 30 highly trained and experienced pediatric subspecialists, many of whom lead their field nationally.
 The team includes cardiology, dermatology, developmental biology, endocrinology, gastroenterology, genetics, infectious diseases, neonatology, nephrology, neurology, radiology, rheumatology/immunology, pathology, library sciences and informatics.
 Additional resources are added to the team as needed.

 The combination of our team’s clinical expertise and the first fully integrated clinical Genomic Medicine Program (now College of American Pathologists-accredited) in the U.S. gives hope to parents and children suffering from undiagnosed conditions.
 Families are referred to us and come to our program from throughout the country.